Why planar cracks fragment into echelon cracks: Introduction

-The first question can be examined using the various empirical crack path criteria proposed in the literature since the 1960s \cite{ErdoganSih1963, sih1974strain, goldstein1974brittle, nuismer1975energyrelease, wu1978fracture}, together with the Griffith criteria (\ref{Griffith}).
-Broadly, these criteria, developed primarily for linear elastic, isotropic materials, fall into two classes: (i) energy-based criteria, which postulate crack growth along paths of maximum energy release rate \cite{nuismer1975energyrelease}, and (ii) local stress-field–based criteria, which postulate that the crack selects a path that locally restores mode I conditions \cite{lazarus2008comparison}; see \cite{pham2014further} for a longer discussion of this class of models.
-For many two-dimensional crack growth problems, these criteria often lead to similar predictions.
+The first question has been examined using the various empirical crack path criteria proposed in the literature since the 1960s \cite{ErdoganSih1963, sih1974strain, goldstein1974brittle, nuismer1975energyrelease, wu1978fracture}, together with the Griffith criteria (\ref{Griffith}).
+Broadly, these criteria, developed primarily for linear elastic, isotropic materials, fall into two classes: (i) energy-based criteria, which postulate crack growth along paths of maximum energy release rate \cite{nuismer1975energyrelease}, and (ii) local stress-field-based criteria, which postulate that the crack selects a path that locally restores mode I conditions \cite{lazarus2008comparison}.
+For many two-dimensional crack growth problems in compressible isotropic materials, these criteria often lead to similar predictions { \cite{bittencourt1996, bouchard2003, paulino2007}}.
 However, their extensions to three dimensions, nonlinear elastic or anisotropic materials, are highly nontrivial \cite{chambolle2009}.
-Proposed 3D extensions in the literature indicate that, for the experimental configuration studied by Knauss (Fig.~\ref{Fig1}), energy-based criteria predict continued planar crack growth \cite{pham2017phase}.
+Proposed 3D extensions in the literature indicate that, for the experimental configuration studied by Knauss (Fig.~\ref{Fig1}) and other similar mode III tests, energy-based criteria predict continued planar crack growth \cite{pham2017phase, mittelman2015energy}.
 In contrast, stress-based criteria such as the Maximum Tangential Stress (MTS) criterion or the Principle of Local Symmetry (PLS) generally predict that the crack will smoothly curve out of the plane \cite{lazarus2008comparison}.
 Similar theoretical models have seen limited development in soft materials.